 School Resource Officer

 The School Resource Program creates a law enforcement presence to ensure safety and promote positive relationships on school campuses and at school and community events.
 These events include Cops & Kids Field Day, 24 Hour Relay Challenge, Sheriff's Family Day, Days of the Dons, The California Mid-State Fair and many more.
 The primary role of the School Resource Officer (SRO) is education, intervention, prevention, and to act as a resource for students, staff, parents and the community.
 The SROs currently provide a visible and positive law enforcement presence on forty-six school campuses throughout San Luis Obispo County.
-SROs assist school staff in educating kindergarten through twelfth grade students on prevention of drug, alcohol and tobacco use through such time tested programs as D.A.R.E., Teen Survival Skills and Project Alert.
+SROs assist school staff in educating kindergarten through twelfth grade students on prevention of drug, alcohol and tobacco use through programs like G.R.E.A.T., Teen Survival Skills and Project Alert.
 Additionally, SROs are actively involved in truancy intervention and the Juvenile Diversion Program.